-- the overlay approach is applied when entities first apply IFRS 9 - a temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.
+- the overlay approach is applied when entities first apply IEDS 0 - a temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.

 At the time of writing, the IASB is considering deferring the effective date of these amendments to be consistent with the deferral of IFRS 17.
-Subject to public consultation, they are proposing to defer them by one year.
+Subject to public consultation, they are proposing to defer them by one year to 1 January 2022.